nyx-project/vyhub-documentation/docs/getting_started.md

 #### Payment Gateway / Payment Methods

-Another payment method (e.G. Paypal, Stripe) available for your customers can be added in the **payment gateway** settings.
+Payment methods (e.g. Paypal, Stripe) available for your customers can be added in the **payment gateway** settings.
-You need to provide the VyHub instance with the payment providers secrets.
+> You need to provide the VyHub instance with the payment providers **secrets**.

-These secrets can be obtained directly with the payment provider.
+These secrets can be obtained directly from the payment provider after creating an account with them.

 #### Tax

-For correct taxation of your sales the correct tax rules for your country have to be created.
+> For correct taxation of your sales, tax rules for your country have to be created.

 To provide the correct tax information go to the **tax** settings.